personal-rkulkarni45359/Java-Utils-/README.md

 # Java-Utils-
-Java Utils from volenteer work at university and personal code
+These programs are java libaries created to make coding easier when I was doing some volenteer work at a University and every day programming.

+Each sections creates a jar file which then can be imported into a java project and be used.